 Campus Security Authority

-If someone has significant responsibility for student and campus activities, he or she is a campus security authority.
+If someone has significant responsibility for student and campus activities, they are a campus security authority (CSA).
 This definition is defined broadly to ensure complete coverage and thorough reporting of crimes.

 How to Identify a Campus Security Authority